 Look for themes in your answers.
 When you read over your list, what pops out at you?
 What shows up more than once?
 Are there items that have something in common?
 I see the following themes in my list: contribution, fun & laughter, learning, helping people, and comfort.

 The themes we identify reflect our values and what’s most important to us in our lives.
 And this is where goal setting should begin.

 Step 4 – Use your values to set your goals.

-When it comes to finding your goals in life, the goals that inspire you most will be based on your values, and on what’s really important to you.
+When it comes to finding your goals in life, the goals that inspire you most will be based on your values and what’s really important to you.
 You might already be working on some of them – I’ve set clear, specific goals around my writing and am beginning to revamp my coaching practice.
 But when I look at my list I realize that I’m not putting much effort into making sure that I have enough fun and laughter in my life right now, so I might want to set a goal to find more ways to play.